syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/in-which-situation-we-use-autodetectcomplexscript-converter-property.md

 ---
-title: Using ​AutoDetectComplexScript converter property | XlsIO | Syncfusion
+title: FAQ Section| XlsIO | Syncfusion
 description: This page explains the situation in which the AutoDetectComplexScript converter property in XlsIO can be used.
 platform: File-formats
 control: XlsIO